willwillis/omarchy-will-emacs/README.md

 # omarchy-will-emacs

 omarchy-will-emacs provides an Emacs experience that integrates seamlessly with your omarchy setup.
-Initially, this library will focus on providing emacs themes that match omarchy's themes, and update automatically when themes are changed.
-This seems to be a core feature of Omarchy.
+Initially, this library will focus on providing emacs themes that match omarchy's themes, and update automatically when the omarchy theme is changed.
+This seems to be a core feature of Omarchy. 🤷

+Because this is not (yet) built into omarchy, it'll take a good 20-60 seconds to download dependent packages from melpa the first time you launch emacs.
+I'm working on moving this into the installer.

 ## Features

 - 🎨 **Automatic theme synchronization** with omarchy themes
-- 📦 **One-command installation** via pacman integration
+- 📦 **One-command installation** via pacman integration.
 - ⚡ **Performance optimized** with modern defaults
 - 🛠 **Essential packages** pre-configured (magit, projectile, ivy, counsel) (should we add/remove from this list?)
 - 🔧 **Sane defaults** for modern development